StackVista/stackstate-docs/setup/cli/cli-stac.md

    * [Windows install](#windows-install)
    * [Docker install /(Mac, Linux, Windows/)](#docker-install-mac-linux-windows)

-3. It is not necessary to configure the CLI, the existing CLI configuration will be used.
+3. It is not necessary to configure the CLI again, the existing CLI configuration will be used.

 ## Uninstall